Aid19801/react-query-crash-course/README.md

+# Hi There!

-# This is the code from my youtube crash course for React Query.
+## This is the code from my 📺YouTube crash-course for 🤝React Query.

 Video:
 https://www.youtube.com/watch?v=F_a12o0KsNM&t=1s